 Thank you for your interest in the RWA.
 Here’s where you’ll discover the latest news from the RWA.
 Media inquiries are handled by our Public Affairs team.
 That includes interview requests with our President and CEO, questions about our high-quality water and innovative services, and requests for tours of our facilities.

-The Regional Water Authority (RWA) is issuing its annual water quality report to its consumers.
-The Consumers’ Annual Report on Water Quality provides information about the sources of drinking water, shows water quality test results for 2017 and contains other important information about water and health.
+The Regional Water Authority (RWA) is issuing its annual water quality report to customers in south central Connecticut.
+The Consumers’ Annual Report on Water Quality provides information about the sources of drinking water, shows water quality test results for 2018 and contains other important information about water and health.
 In addition to consumers receiving a printed copy of the report in the mail, the report is also available on the RWA’s website.

 Four talented photographers took home their first-place prizes at the annual Regional Water Authority (RWA) recreation permit holder meeting on April 10.
 Amateur photographers competed in four photo categories.
 Judges reviewed 50 photos taken at RWA recreation areas before choosing four first-place photos and 12 runners-up.

 The South Central Connecticut Regional Water Authority will begin installing new meter reading technology to some 3,500 customers in Derby and Seymour this month.
 The system involves placing a small device next to the meter and will transmit the numbers to the office.
 Dan Doyle, a RWA spokesman, said this will “eliminate the need for manually reading customers’ meters and largely eliminate estimated water bills.”